thingsdb/ThingsDocs/v0/content/data-types/type.md

 ### Mutation format

-A mutation format is only required to understand if you manually want to parse events when *watching* for mutations on *thongs*.
+A mutation format is only required to understand if you manually want to parse events when *watching* for mutations on *things*.
 While most values have a pretty straightforward format when packed in a *mutation*, a type instance is a bit more complex to understand.